 5) Uninformed Drivers

 We’ve all read tweets from people that commute in cars.
 We know they’re out to get us.
 Whether it’s our freedom or our unpredictability, there’s something about cyclists that drivers just can’t stand.

 Cyclists in London... you do know you're supposed to give way at Zebra Crossings don't you?
 Or are you all just thoughtless twats?

 — The Sparkster (@SparkyInTheUK) July 29, 2014

-The thing is, if we do make a mistake, occasionally we do deserve a honk of the horn or a little shout, but the amount of drivers who seem to know alarmingly little about the basic rules of cycling is absolutely mental.
+The thing is, if we do make a mistake, occasionally we do deserve a honk of the horn or a little shout, but the amount of drivers who seem to know alarmingly little about the basic rules of the road is shocking.

 6) Overly Eager Pedestrians